 Rajendra Prasad had a profound influence on his mother’s personality and values.
 When Rajendra Prasad was just 12 years old, then according to the practice of child marriage, he was married to Rajvanshi Devi.

 Dr. Rajendra Prasad was an intelligent child since his childhood.
 Whose ability to learn, understand was very strong.
-At the young age of 5 years, Rajendra Prasad had very good knowledge of Hindi, Urdu and Persian language.
+At the young age of 5 years, Rajendra Prasad had very good knowledge of Hindi, Urdu, and Persian language.
 He had his early education from his village Jiradei.
-Since childhood, he was very promising in studies and had a keen interest in studies.
+Since childhood, he was very promising in his studies and had a keen interest in his studies.

 Due to this, he gave the entrance exam at Calcutta University for his further studies, he got the first position in this examination, after which he was given a monthly scholarship of Rs 30 for studying at Kolkata University.
 In the year 1902, Dr. Rajendra Prasad took admission to the Presidency College, Kolkata for his graduation.